 SUBJECT: SCHOOL FOOD SERVICE PROGRAM (LUNCH AND BREAKFAST)

 School Food Service Program (Lunch and Breakfast)

-The Superintendent or his/her designee shall have the responsibility to carry out the rules of the School Lunch and Breakfast Programs.
-The determination of which students are eligible is the responsibility of the Reviewing Official and Verification Official or the Office of Temporary and Disability Assistance of the Department of Social Services.
-Appeals regarding eligibility should be submitted to the Hearing Official of the District.
+The Superintendent or designee will carry out the rules of the School Lunch and Breakfast Programs.
+The District's Reviewing Official and Verification Official or the Department of Social Services Office of Temporary and Disability Assistance (OTDA) will determine student eligibility.
+Appeals regarding eligibility should be submitted to the District's Hearing Official.

-School officials must also determine eligibility for free/reduced meals and milk by using the Direct Certification Matching Process, a dataset supplied by the Office of Temporary and Disability Assistance, and made available by the State Education Department.
-Any student receiving federal assistance through Supplemental Nutrition Assistance Program (SNAP) or Temporary Assistance to Needy Families (TANF) is automatically eligible for free meals and milk.
-There is no need for families to complete further applications.
-School Districts shall notify parents or guardians of such eligibility, giving them the opportunity to decline free meals and milk if they so choose.
+School officials must also determine eligibility for free or reduced-price meals and milk by using the Direct Certification Matching Process.
+Any student residing in a household receiving federal assistance through the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance to Needy Families (TANF), or Medicaid is automatically eligible for free meals and milk; eligible families will not have to complete further applications.
+The District will notify parents or guardians of eligibility, giving them the opportunity to decline free meals and milk.

 Restriction of Sweetened Foods in School

 The sale of sweetened foods will be prohibited from the beginning of the school day until the end of the last scheduled meal period.